carlosgalveias/json-orm/README.md

 ```

 #### getObject:
-Gets the inner object from path
+Gets the inner object from path.
+Note that this object is a reference to a inner object from your json object.

 ```
 var element = instance.getObject('path');